staymylove/staymylove.github.io/_pages/about.md

 Before that, I got my bachelor's degree in 'class for talent' of Beijing University of Posts and Telecommunications (BUPT) with honor.
 I also have some wonderful research experiences in Institute of Automation and Institute of Computing Technology of Chinese Academy of Sciences, Beijing Shuyuan Research Center, Nanjing EDA Research Center, BUPT, KAUST, CUHKSZ and CUHK.

-My research interests include Computer Vision, Code-LLM, 3D-LLM and Multimodality.
+My research interests include LLM reasoning, Code-LLM, 3D-LLM and Multimodality.
 Here is my latest [curriculum vitae](https://staymylove.github.io/cv/).

 **I am actively looking for academic collaboration, feel free to drop me an email. (lizeju0727@gmail.com, wechat: 18743403848)**